Maxime Rodinson: Theoretical stance

 His approach to the Israeli–Palestinian conflict included a call for peaceful negotiations between Israeli Jews and Palestinians.
 Israel could not be regarded only as a colonial-settler state but a national fact too.
 Israeli Jews had collective rights that the Palestinians had to honour:

 If there are two or more ethnic groups in the same country, and if the danger of the domination of one by the other is to be avoided, then both these groups must be represented as distinct communities at the political level, and each must be accorded the right to defend its interests and aspirations.

-That is the reason why he disagreed with the Palestinian Liberation Organization (PLO), warning them against the illusion based on the Algerian FLN guerilla warfare which had driven out French "colons".
+That is the reason why he disagreed with the Palestine Liberation Organization (PLO), warning them against the illusion based on the Algerian FLN guerilla warfare which had driven out French "colons".
 At the same time, he urged the Israelis to stop pretending to be part of Europe and accept being a part of the Middle East, then, Israelis have to learn to live with their neighbours, by reckoning the injustices made against the Palestinians and adopting a language of conciliation and compromise.